 This brings me to a short anecdote about, who else, my daughter Taylor.
 Taylor is the antipode of the word “Morning Person.”
 Her language before ten in the morning is reduced to grunts and unintelligible mumblings.
 While driving to school on Monday morning I tried to strike up a conversation.
+By the way, focus while driving even when you’re conversing.
+If you’ve been into an accident due to lack of focus, get help from Texas car accident attorney immediately to solve the case.
+You can also visit Maryland car accident lawyer who specializes in handling these claims or get a free online no obligation consultation.
 Nothing worked until I said, “Hey Tay, Kaner got stitches and a black eye last night.
 Now he’s going to look like a hockey player!”
 This brought a smile to her face from ear to ear.
 Again, hockey players should never be spending a lot of time standing in front of a mirror.
 While on the subject of ugly mugs, if your looking for a sleeper on the Hawks, Troy Brouwer is a sagacious choice.
 He plays a lot of Sunday and Friday games where you can plug him in when not many teams are playing.

 Oh well, for those of us who have followed the incredible resurgence in Blackhawk hockey that really kicked into gear in the 07/08 season, some painful decisions will have to be made.
 I don’t have time to research the stats, but looking at the Predators line up, there has to be some salary cap room.
 St. Louis and Columbus both could add a Hawk or two and become a better team.
 Unfortunately, I believe two out of the 7 players I’ve mentioned will be gone before year end.
 The thought of getting a second or third round draft pick for any of those players is not a pleasant one.
 RoseLee’s, (the Hawks 82 year old matriarch- who has been attending Hawk games for 56 years), statement last year that it’s hard to distinguish between love and loyalty comes to mind when we think of losing one of these warriors.
 Hockey fans appreciate the hard play and doggedly determined efforts of players.
 In a weird sort of way, they become like family.